chaseleslie/canvas_capture/doc/MESSAGING.md

 This command is sent from the top frame to a child frame when one of the captured videos (blobs) should be deleted.

+#### REMUX <a name="remux"></a>

+This command is sent from the a frame to the muxer worker script when a video should be remuxed.
+The worker script then replies with this command and the status of the remuxing.
+This command is also sent from a child frame when it has finished remuxing a video to notify the top frame.

 #### UPDATE_CANVASES <a name="update_canvases"></a>